devWaves/SwitchBot-MQTT-BLE-ESP32/README.md

 - switchbotMQTT/#

 Example reponses:
-switchbotMQTT/status
+switchbotMQTT/bot/switchbotone  or  switchbotMQTT/curtain/curtainone   or  switchbotMQTT/meter/meterone
 - {"id":"switchbotone","status":"connected"}
 - {"id":"switchbotone","status":"press"}
-- {"id":"switchbotone","status":"idle"}
 - {"id":"switchbotone","status":"errorConnect"}
 - {"id":"switchbotone","status":"errorCommand"}

+switchbotMQTT/ESP32
+- {"status":"idle"}

-**ESP32 will Suscribe to MQTT topic for device information...**
+**ESP32 will Suscribe to MQTT topic to rescan for all device information...**
-- switchbotMQTT/requestInfo
+- switchbotMQTT/rescan

-  send a JSON payload of the device you want to control example payloads =
+  send a JSON payload of how many seconds you want to rescan for example payloads =
-   - {"id":"switchbotone"}
+   - {"sec":"30"}

 **ESP32 will respond with MQTT on...**
 - switchbotMQTT/#